Akiboy18/digital-modulation-4-everyone/README.md

-# digital-modulation-4-everyone
+# 📡 Digital Modulation for Everyone
-The Internet's most visual guide to digital modulation
+The most visual and interactive open-source guide to digital modulation.
+Learn digital communication from theory → simulation → SDR implementation using Python, MATLAB, GNU Radio, animations, and real IQ data.